gamante91/tictactoe-minmax/README.md

 **Environment**:

-The classic Tic-Tac-Toe is a game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
+The classic Tic-Tac-Toe is a game for two players, X and O, who take turns marking the spaces in a 3×3 grid.<br>
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

 ```